What is the best Bitcoin wallet? Let's talk!

 Here’s an example: If you keep your Bitcoin paper wallet in your pocket and forget to remove it before you do the washing, the contents will be destroyed.
 Since there is no online copy of your wallet details, you will never be able to recover it.
 Which means one thing — all your Bitcoins are gone forever.

-A similar thing could happen to a hardware wallet in the case of a fire etc. So, it’s important for you to keep multiple copies of your wallet information secured in different locations.
-Don’t just put them anywhere, though — just in places where only you know where they are.
+A similar thing could happen to a hardware wallet in the case of a fire, flooding, etc. So, it’s important for you to keep multiple copies of your wallet information secured in different locations.
+Don’t just put them anywhere, though — just in the places where only you know where they are.

 Difficult to Setup